See both, detailed user stories and the bigger picture, in a user centered way.

 There are many ways how to cluster prioritization.
 One approach is to differentiate between must-haves, should-haves and nice-to-haves.
 You get more granularity when you use the MoSCoW method and you need to find a clustering system that is easily understandable in your team.

 Ideally the first cluster corresponds with the minimum viable product (MVP).
 This is the smallest product we can build in order to test if our solution assumptions will create the desired outcome for our users (Cf. Eric Ries: Build-Measure-Learn-Loop).
 Mapping the stories in this way will also give you a first idea how to test each user step.
-All you need to do is to look at the stories in the MVP cluster and define the KPI that will give you an insight how this step contributes to the overall User Journey.
+Testing means that you have clear metrics in place to measure if a story will deliver the desired outcomes.

 As a last step you can use the story map to show the release structure:

 - Minimum Viable Product (MVP)